 Who We Are

-Founded in 2013, the Chesapeake Council is a partnership of individual members and clubs of the Fly Fishers International residing in the states of Pennsylvania, Delaware, Maryland, West Virginia, Virginia, and Washington, DC.
+Founded in 2013, the Chesapeake Council is a partnership of individual members and clubs of Fly Fishers International residing in the states of Delaware, Maryland, Pennsylvania, Virginia, West Virginia and Washington, DC.

 You can fly fish a Great lake for Musky in the morning and be presenting a fly to a mountain Brookie in the afternoon.
 In a single day you can be prospecting for Rainbows in the sweet waters of a limestone stream and later be stripping in a streamer on a briny river estuary hoping for a Striper to take it and run.
 We have it all, and that is reflected in our tag line, “From Headwaters to Blue Water.”
 Come and join us; the water’s fine.

 How’d We Get Our Name?